 SR-71 Blackbird Working Low

 SR-71s being made.
-The one in the foreground is a two seat trainer.
+The one in the foreground is a two seat version.

 Israeli Army Claims That It Is Investigating Top Officers After Gaza Air Strike Killed 21 Innocents